-Here Are the Highest-Grossing Marvel Movies
+Here Are the Highest-Grossing Marvel Movies Ever

 Total worldwide gross: $1,405,403,694

-Age of Ultron actually ranks higher than Black Panther on the worldwide charts— in fact, it’s the eighth highest-grossing film worldwide of all time.

-The sequel to 2012’s original Avengers fulfills a promise made by S.H.I.E.L.D. leader Nick Fury (Samuel L. Jackson): The Avengers would reassemble when necessary.
-In Age of Ultron, the team gets back together to stop the robot-like villain, Ultron — who was unintentionally created by Bruce Banner (Mark Ruffalo) and Tony — from killing them all.
+Age of Ultron actually ranks higher than Black Panther on the worldwide charts — in fact, it’s the eighth highest-grossing film worldwide of all time.
+In the sequel to 2012’s original Avengers, the team gets back together to stop Ultron — a program that was unintentionally created by Bruce Banner (Mark Ruffalo) and Tony — from destroying the world.

 3. The Avengers (2012)